-What we really need to acknowledge is this: Creative work is difficult.
+What we really need to acknowledge is this: Creative work is difficult, especially when it comes to trying to beat procrastination.
 It’s hard for all of us.
 It’s novel and frightening and you never know quite how it’s going to turn out until the very end.
 Frankly, it’s not calculated to make a person feel very comfortable.

 The fear and anxiety that go along with writing, painting, singing, redecorating, starting a business or otherwise engaging your artistic spirit are legendary.
 And they lead to one outcome above all else: